kalisio/kano/docs/guides/advanced-usage.md

 * `mouseout` whenever the mouse leaves the map or a feature from a layer in the 2D map,
 * `mousemove` whenever the mouse moves on the 2D map.

+User interaction events will provide you with the following properties as data payload:
+* `longitude` and `latitude` coordinates of the interaction,
-User interaction events will provide you with at least `longitude`/`latitude` as data payload properties, as well as `feature` and `layer` (descriptor) when the target element is a feature from a layer.
+* `feature` and `layer` (descriptor) when the target element is a feature from a layer,
+* `containerPoint` with `x` and `y` coordinates of the point where the interaction occurred relative to the map сontainer,
+* `layerPoint` with `x` and `y` coordinates of the point where the interaction occurred relative to the map layer.

 By default only `click`, `dbclick` and `contextmenu` events are sent and you should enable more (respectively disable), using the `allowForwardEvents` (respectively `disallowForwardEvents`) configuration option:
 ```js
 postRobot.send(kano, 'setConfiguration', {